 Arriving into Exeter St Davids for 11am, we’ll meet you at the station and take the short transfer to the quaint village of Chagford on Dartmoor.
 Chagford is home to a river-fed, open air Lido which we visit for a relaxing late morning swim – and perhaps a few lengths before lunch.
 In the afternoon we head into the heart of Dartmoor to the tucked away Sharrah Pool.
 Sharrah Pool is only accessible by foot – a beautiful 2 mile walk through the National Park to discover its location!
 This otherworldly spot, surrounded by woodland, is a gem of Dartmoor and an incredible swimming experience.
 The late afternoon sees us transfer south toward the South Hams and your accommodation for the evening.

-We head out for a refreshing early morning sea swim with the friendly Tinside outdoor swimming club!
+We head out for a refreshing morning sea swim with the friendly Tinside outdoor swimming club!
 We’ll always stick around for a warm cuppa and a chat with the local swimmers to find out more about their sea swimming adventures.
 In poor weather (or if you prefer!) the Tinside Lido is well worth a visit – overlooking the sea it is consistently voted in the top 10 of Europe’s outdoor pools!
-We then take the ferry over to Cremyll (Cornwall) for our coastal walk along the coastal path to Cawsands for lunch and an afternoon swim here.
+We then take the ferry over to Cawsands and Kingsands for lunch and a lovely afternoon between the two villages.
 We head back on the ferry to Plymouth from Cawsands in the late afternoon.

-We walk in the morning along the stunning coast to either Noss Mayo or Mothecombe Beach for our final swim before we return to either Plymouth or Exeter for farewells and ongoing travel.
+There’s the option for a final (early) swim before breakfast before we return to Exeter for farewells and ongoing travel.

 For full information about this tour and to find out all you need to know, download your copy of the detailed itinerary by clicking the button below.